georgiadisc/surveillance-net/README.md

 # surveillance-net

-A Java Swing Application for a hypothetical surveillance network with a micro framework inspired by Flutter Framework.
+A Java Swing Application for a hypothetical surveillance network with a micro framework inspired by [Flutter](https://flutter.dev/).

 ## 🏛️ Architecture